spenceradler2/receipt-processor/README.md

 This is a GO-based API that lets you process receipts and see how many points that receipt is worth based on a point system decribed by the readme in the https://github.com/fetch-rewards/receipt-processor-challenge/blob/main/README.md

 The endpoints are /receipts/process and /receipts/{id}.
--The /receipts/process endpoint is POST that processes the receipt and calculates the points.
+- The /receipts/process endpoint is POST that processes the receipt and calculates the points.
--The /receipts/{id} endpointis a GET that gets the points for the receipt with that id.
+- The /receipts/{id} endpointis a GET that gets the points for the receipt with that id.

 ## Requirements